top of page

 6. Does my Future Self want me to keep this?

-Practice listening to the first answer that comes up.
+Practice listening to and acting upon the first answer that comes up.

-The true magic of decluttering is that the more we practice listening to the answers from deep within us, the more aligned our lives become!
+The true magic of decluttering: the more we practice listening to answers from deep within us, the more aligned our lives become.

 Before diving in, I recommend reading my Top 10 Tips for Decluttering Success

-If you're still unable to focus, or have deep emotional ties to your things, or are just so stuck you can't figure out the next step, I recommend getting support.
+If you're still unable to focus, or are so stuck you can't figure out the next step, I recommend getting support.

 If there are deep emotional wounds or memories tied to things you're trying to declutter, it can be helpful to work with a therapist.